START A MEETING

-- What is needed to start a new meeting?
+What is needed to start a new meeting?
 A place, a time, and a few people willing to commit to the meeting for the first 6 months.
-The reason for a few people is that healthy service is shared.
-The best way to start a meeting with a real sense of community is to have a group for group conscience from the beginning.
+A way to start a meeting with a real sense of community is to have a group for group conscience from the beginning.
 It is wise to choose a time that is convenient to a large number of people.

-- CoDA Meeting Handbook—Lots of information about starting a meeting, attracting more members to an existing meeting, meeting documents and forms; used to be called the Meeting Starter Packet.
+CoDA Meeting Handbook—The section "Intro & Getting Started" on p.
+5 has information about starting a meeting, attracting more members to an existing meeting, meeting documents and forms; used to be called the Meeting Starter Packet.

-- LA CoDA tear-off flyer—one way to increase attendance while carrying the message is to post these flyers in public places.
+LA CoDA tear-off flyer—one way to increase attendance while carrying the message is to post flyers in public places.
 Always ask permission before posting in markets, coffee shops, libraries, community centers, hospitals, and other locations.
-Meetings with extra funds and willing members make as many or as few copies as they wish (colored paper works best).
+Meetings with extra funds and willing members make as many or as few copies as they wish.

 LA CoDA eco-friendly flyer—same as above, but instead of tear-off strips at the bottom, this flyer encourages people to snap a picture with their phone.